Ahmzyjazzy/naijahacks-lazyload/README.md

 npm run watch
 ```

-## Start the development server to serve static files and connect to database
+- Start the development server to serve static files and connect to database

-Using Yarn
+Using yarn

 ```
 yarn run serve